 Some people abuse drugs to the point where their lives suffer, and they should seek treatment of some sort.
 The severity of your drug use is often the determining factor in deciding between inpatient and outpatient treatment.
 Cocaine addiction that involves significant physiological dependence may require relatively intensive professional treatment.

 Treatment at cocaine treatment facilities will always be private and confidential.
 These centers want you to be as worry-free as possible during your stay.
 Keeping your stay private should ease your mind about people in the general public finding out about your treatment.

 Another common concern is whether or not you will have a private room.
-Many cocaine rehabilitation programs do not allow people to have their own rooms, although higher cost programs are more likely to offer this amenity.
+Not all cocaine rehabilitation programs allow people to have their own rooms, although higher cost programs are more likely to offer this amenity.
 Having a roommate may prevent you from falling back into negative behaviors.
 Although you may have a roommate, treatment centers will do whatever it takes to ensure your privacy and comfort.